Skip to main content

 What Positive Expectancy Feels Like

 A trader with +$40 expectancy and a 40% win rate will lose 60% of their trades.
-On any given day with 3-4 trades, they'll probably have more losers than winners.
 Some days, every trade loses.
 Some weeks, the account draws down while the math is working exactly as it should.

-Expectancy ties all three together: it's the proof that the entire system works, measured from your actual results.
-But proof that works over 200 trades can feel like failure over 20.
+Expectancy ties position sizing, stop placement, and R:R together: it's the proof that the entire system works, measured from your actual results.

 Two equity curves over 50 trades: left panel shows a high win rate trader with negative expectancy whose balance trends down despite frequent wins, right panel shows a low win rate trader with positive expectancy whose balance trends up despite frequent losses

-Now that you can measure whether your trading has a mathematical edge, the next lesson covers maximum loss rules: the daily, weekly, and monthly limits that prevent a losing streak from turning into a catastrophe, even when your expectancy is positive.
+Now that you can measure whether your trading has a mathematical edge, the next lesson covers maximum loss rules: the daily, weekly, and monthly limits that prevent a losing streak from turning into a catastrophe.

 01Test